brandur/org/articles/oauth-scope.md

 around OAuth scoping, the mechanism that allows OAuth clients to tell an authorization server what permissions they'll need on resources they're accessing.
-I thought this might be a good opportunity to talk a little about OAuth scoping, what the spec has to say about it, how its implemented elsewhere on the web, and our own design considerations.
+I thought this might be a good opportunity to talk a little about OAuth scoping, what the spec has to say about it, how it's implemented elsewhere on the web, and our own design considerations.

 ## The Spec